Spring Boot Method Security with SAPL

 [...] : deny all -> DENY

 This is the secure-by-default behavior: when both permit and deny are present, deny wins.
-The SAPL engine implements several combining algorithms to resolve conflicting decisions (see SAPL Documentation - Combining Algorithms).
+The SAPL engine implements several combining algorithms to resolve conflicting decisions (see SAPL Documentation: Combining Algorithms).

 The three fields in the pdp.json algorithm configuration control orthogonal concerns: votingMode determines priority between permit and deny, defaultDecision is the fallback when no policy matches, and errorHandling controls whether evaluation errors propagate or are silently absorbed.